-This report outlines the Company's corporate governance practices that were in place during the financial year ended 31 December 2020 ("FY2020"), with specific reference made to the principles and provisions of the Code of Corporate Governance 2018 (the "Code"), the accompanying Practice Guidance in February 2020 (the "PG"), guidances from Code of Corporate Governance 2012 ("Code 2012") which are still in effect as well as the disclosure guide developed by the Singapore Exchange Securities Trading Limited (the "SGX-ST") in January 2015 (the "Guide").
+This report outlines the Company's corporate governance practices that were in place during the financial year ended 31 December 2021 ("FY2021"), with specific reference made to the principles and provisions of the Code of Corporate Governance 2018 (the "Code"), the accompanying Practice Guidance in February 2020 (the "PG") as well as the disclosure guide developed by the Singapore Exchange Securities Trading Limited (the "SGX-ST") in January 2015 (the "Guide").

 Provision Code and/or Provision Description Company's Compliance or Explanation General (a) Has the Company complied with all the principles and provisions of the Code?
 The Company has complied with the principles and provisions as set out in the Code and the Guide, where applicable.
-If not, please state the specific deviations and alternative corporate governance practices adopted by the Company in lieu of the recommendations in the Code.
-Appropriate explanations have been provided in the relevant sections below when there are deviations from the Code, Code 2012 and/or the Guide. (a) In what respect do these alternative corporate governance practices achieve the objectives of the principles and conform to the guidelines of the Code?
+Appropriate explanations have been provided in the relevant sections below where there are deviations from the Code and/or the Guide.
+Code and the If not, please state the specific deviations and alternative corporate governance practices adopted by the Company in lieu of the recommendations in the Code. where there (b) In what respect do these alternative corporate governance practices achieve the objectives of the principles and conform to the guidelines of the Code?
 Not applicable.
-The Company did not adopt any alternative corporate governance practices in FY2020. overnance BOARD MA ATTERS The Board's s Conduct of Affairs 1.1 What is the role of the Board?
-As at the date of this repo rt, the Board has 4 membe rs and com prises the following: 4.2 Composition of the Board Composition of the Boar he Board 6.2 10.2 Committees C - Chairman M - Member Name of Director Designation AC (1) NC (2) RC (3) Catalist Rule 406(3)(e) Eitan Konstantino Chief Executive Officer ("CEO") - M - Catalist Amir Belson Independent Chairman M М С Rule Gregory David Casciaro Independent Director М С М 1204(10B) Eric Sho Kian Hin Independent Director С - - independent.
-(2) The Nominating Comof whom, including th (3) The Remuneration Coare independent followand in the Company is and reorganising the Incompany in the Incompany is and reorganising the Incompany in the Incomp e ("AC") comprises three mittee ("NC") comprises the Chairman, are independent of the comprises wing the resignation of Mass in the process of identify respective Board committed in the RC.
-All member hree (3) mo ent. two (2) m ark Allen W ing a new es which w embers, th embers, al /an on 18 independe vill fill up th le majority Il of whom November nt director ne vacancy
+The Company did not adopt any alternative corporate governance practices in FY2021.
+BOARD MAT TERS 1 The Board's Conduct of Affairs 1.1 What is the role of the Board?
+As at the date of this report, the Board has 4 members and comprises the following: 4.2 Table 1.1 - Board and Board committees composition 6.2 Composition of the Board Composition of the Board Committees C - Chairman M - Member Committees Name of Director Designation AC (1) NC (2) RC (3) Catalist Rule 406(3) (e) Thomas Tan Gim Chua Chief Executive Officer ("CEO") and Executive Director - М - Catalist Rule Ng Fook Ai Victor Independent Chairman М М С 1204(10B) Ng Boon Eng Independent Director М С М Sho Kian Hin Independent Director С - М members of the AC ar (2) The Nominating Com- including the Chairm executive Directors.
+(3) The Remuneration C "AC") comprises three (3) me non-executive Directors. mittee ("NC") comprises that an, are independent.
+Major ommittee ("RC") comprise thers of the RC are non-executive. ree (3) memberity of the me s three (3) m ers, the major mbers of the nembers, all rity of whom, NC are non-